actigraph/StudyAdminAPIDocumentation/sections/subjects.md

 Stop Data Collection for Subject
 ---

 Starts the process to un-assign an activity monitor from a given subject.
-The un-assignment is then ended upon "docking" the monitor in CentrePoint DataHub (CDH) device.
+The un-assignment is then ended upon "docking" the monitor (via USB).

 ### Request: ###